 So, without further ado, let’s dive right in.

 Though not a common problem, hemangiosarcoma in dogs does happen.
-Which is why we want to begin our discuss of this condition by first defining what a hemangiosarcoma is, and from there begin to discuss what some of the symptoms might be as well as what you as a responsible owner can do to help treat the condition as well.
+This is why we want to begin our don of this condition by first defining what a hemangiosarcoma is, and from there, begin to discuss what some of the symptoms might be and what you, as a responsible owner, can do to help treat the condition.

-Hemangiosarcoma is a type of tumor in the blood vessels located in the spleen or liver (AKA liver cancer in dogs).
-And here lies the problem because identifying a tumor that is located in the spleen and or liver is really difficult if not impossible early on, and unfortunately, once these guys are formed, they tend to spread throughout the body (through the blood) relatively quickly.
+Hemangiosarcoma is a type of tumor in the blood vessels in the spleen or liver (AKA liver cancer in dogs).
+And here lies the problem because identifying a tumor found in the spleen and or liver is challenging, if not impossible, early on.
+Unfortunately, once these guys are formed, they spread relatively quickly throughout the body (through the blood).

-If left untreated it will metastasize in other organs in the body such as the heart, lungs etc. It can even make its way into the brain.
-As you can see, this is a very serious problem that can take place.
+If left untreated, it will metastasize in other organs in the body, such as the heart, lungs, etc. It can even make its way into the brain.
+As you can see, this is a severe problem that can take place.

 A serious situation…